 If you are seeking housing accommodations, you must complete the Accommodated Housing Request packet.
 Download the packet here.
 A qualified medical/mental health professional must complete some of the paperwork as well.
 (Instructions for downloading Adobe and creating a signature)

 If you are seeking dietary accommodations, a conversation or meeting with our foodservice group, Harvest Table, is also required.
-The contact for this is Colin Nye, Health and Wellness Manager.
-He can be reached by phone at 909-488-9815 or by email at email@example.com.
+The contact for this is Andrew Coyle, Health and Wellbeing Manager.
+Andrew can be reached at email@example.com.
+For more information regarding food allergies for college students, check out https://www.foodallergy.org/resources/navigating-college.

 If you are seeking one or both accommodations, a personal statement must be included, stating in your own words the reason/s you are seeking a particular accommodation.
 It is important to discuss how your diagnosis/es rises to the level of an impairment necessitating the accommodation you are requesting.
 A minimum of 1 – 2 pages is required, but there is no maximum length.
 This can be sent to ASA@redlands.edu in an email or as a Word or PDF document.
 Please see the attached guide for personal statement recommendations.